LiZheng1997/LiZheng1997/README.md

 ## Previous Projects

 ### "Miro-CV-System"
-This is my dissertation project when I was in the University of Sheffield in 2019.
+This is my dissertation project when I was in the University of Sheffield.
 All codes are open sourced, you can read more details from my [repository](https://github.com/LiZheng1997/MiRo-CV-System).

 ### "Follow Me"
 This project's objective is implementing a visual tracking and control system to satisfy customer's requirments(Following trucks, pedestrians and drones).
 Finally, I used a gimbal camera and a PixKit chassis to achieve a robust visual tracking-by-detection and control system.
 This project sucessfully helps that customer to do further research based on it, more details are released in my [repository](https://github.com/LiZheng1997/Follow-Me).